 Julienne performed in the Cuban National Ballet’s production of Giselle at the Kennedy Center and in excerpts from The Nutcracker for the Russian Embassy in D.C.
 After graduation, Julienne was accepted by the English National Ballet School and was able to work and perform with the English National Ballet school and company.
 Following that she joined Menlowe Ballet as an apprentice and performed in their production of It’s a Wonderful Nutcracker, Artistic Director Michael Lowe .

-Julienne is now very excited to join San Jose Dance Theatre as a company member.
+Julienne is now very excited to join San Jose Dance Theatre as a company member for her second season..

 Jeriel Garcia began training in hip hop at a young age and slowly transitioned into contemporary and ballet.